 In the early days of Cumberland, I began to make TrueType fonts to meet my very RPG-specific graphics needs.
 At first, I focused on non-alphabetic projects like HexPaper and Flagstones and Sparks Paper Miniatures, but somewhere along the line I made a couple hundred typefaces, too (and I haven't stopped yet).
 I showcase some personal favorites at the Cumberland Fontworks.
 If you're a font-hound, you'll find larger collections of my fonts elsewhere on the Web, on sites like DaFont and Fontspace.
 For my very latest, see the Free Stuff page.

-The Blue Room is a living archive of (mainly) full-sized articles, and isn't really suitable for day-to-day random thoughts.
-For thoughts, my home online is Google Plus, where I post pretty-much daily, and sometimes much more.
-I also post RPG maps, photos and miscellany at DeviantArt.
-Google Plus is the best place to follow me, though (I even game there using videochat; want to play some Risus with me?), and there are G+ Communities related to my work, including those devoted to Risus, Uresia, and Encounter Critical.
+I maintain a fairly quiet public presence on Google Plus, where I post Cumberland-related announcements (both fonts and games) and sometimes more.
+I also game there via videochat (want to play some Risus with me?) and there are G+ Communities related to my work, including those devoted to Risus, Uresia, and Encounter Critical.
 Long-time visitors might also remember the Blue Desk, where I posted social-media-style rambles in the days before social media.